rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/NutanixLiveMount.md

   - Source snapshot of the Live Mount.
 - powerStatus: System.String
   - Power Status of the Virtual Machine.
 It is set to 'ON' or 'OFF'.
 If the CDM cluster is disconnected, then it is set to  'Unknown'.
+- mountStatus: NutanixVmMountStatus
+  - Mount Status of the Virtual Machine.
+If the CDM cluster is disconnected, then None is  returned.